samuelweekes/GraffitiPaint/README.md

 Users can login to save these drawings to the mongoDB backend, or comment on the drawings of others.

-Uses nodeJS with Express for routing.
+Uses nodeJS with Express for routing and bootstrap for the front-end.